 First-offender and DUI diversion programs focus on rehabilitation and giving violators a second chance rather than just punishment.

-When a DUI charge is reduced to a reckless driving charge, it's sometimes called a "wet reckless."
-A wet reckless is generally considered a good plea deal in a DUI case because the penalties are less severe than they are for a DUI conviction.
+When a DUI charge is reduced to a reckless driving charge, it's often called a "wet reckless."
+A wet reckless is generally considered a good plea deal in a DUI case because the penalties are less severe than those for a DUI conviction.

 What happens when you're convicted of driving under the influence and must complete a substance abuse evaluation.